dgonzal/SFrameBatch/README.md

 -> This creates the xml files and the needed sh files

--> For more have a look at the help
+-> For more have a look at the help: sframe_split.py --help

 ## Issues